cloudmix-dev/workertown/www/docs/src/pages/docs/core-concepts/storage.md

 ## Migrations

-For storage adapters built upon relational databases, each Workertown service exposes an endpoint to run the migrations required to run the service.
+For storage adapters built upon relational databases (or [DynamoDB](https://aws.amazon.com/pm/dynamodb)), each Workertown service exposes an endpoint to run the migrations required to run the service.
 The endpoint takes a `POST` request with an empty `JSON` body to run the migrations.

 By **default**, this endpoint is exposed at `/v1/admin/migrate`, but this can be configured via the `endpoints.v1.admin` configuration option.